Skip to main content

 I already took Calc II.
 What should I take next?

 Take a look at the Transfer Plans for your intended major.
 You can find those in Step 2 below.
 Then, choose the next math course in the sequence.
 For example, if your intended major is computer science, and already took Calc II, take Calc III.
-If you already took Calc III, take Linear Algebra & Differential equations.
-If you have taken every math class in your 4-Year Course Plan (course plans start on page 18 of the undergraduate handbook) then feel free to take a science class or a General Education class instead.
+If you already took Calc III, take Linear Algebra & Differential Equations.
+If you have taken every math class in your 4-Year Course Plan (course plans start on page 20 of the undergraduate handbook) then feel free to take a science class or a General Education class instead.
 Not sure if your current institution has an equivalent class?
 Check our articulation histories (a list of courses which have transferred to USC in the past) in Step 3.

 I already took two semesters of a lab-based science.
 What should I take next?

 Check the Transfer Plan for your intended major to see if there are other science courses you could take for your degree.
 You can find those in Step 2 below.
-For example, if your intended major is Biomedical Engineering, and already took two semesters of chemistry, you could take the next two chemistry courses in the sequence, or start working on your biology courses.
-If you already took every science class in your 4-year Course Plan (course plans start on page 18 of the undergraduate handbook), then feel free to take another math class or a General Education class instead.
+For example, if your intended major is Biomedical Engineering, and already took two semesters of chemistry, you could take the next two chemistry courses in the sequence, or start working on your physics or biology courses.
+If you already took every science class in your 4-Year Course Plan (course plans start on page 20 of the undergraduate handbook), then feel free to take another math class or a General Education class instead.
 Not sure if your current institution has an equivalent class?
 Check our articulation histories (a list of courses which have transferred to USC in the past) in Step 3.

 *Note that computer science students may also take programming courses instead of, or in addition to, lab-based science courses before applying to transfer to USC.
 Please visit the section on programming courses for more information.

-How Many General Education Courses do I need to take?
+How many General Education courses do I need to take?

 In general, which courses should I take to stand out as an applicant?